You are here

 Roles and Responsibilities

 - Review the Award

-- Set up Project
+- Set Up Project

-- PEERRS Training - Program for Education and Evaluation in Responsible Research and Scholarship training courses are required per university, state, and federal regulations regarding responsible conduct of research (RCR).
+- PEERRS Training - Program for Education and Evaluation in Responsible Research and Scholarship training courses are required per university, state, and federal regulations regarding the responsible conduct of research (RCR).
 PEERRS certification may be required for participation on a study or project team, depending on your role (e.g., Principal Investigator), the funding source (e.g., NIH), and/or the type of research (e.g., human subjects).